damartripamungkas/madig/README.md

 ---

 ## About The Project
-This application is designed to create digital magazine website with unique features such as text-to-speech
+This application is designed to create digital magazine websites with unique features such as text-to-speech.
+This project is a contribution project for the Maspion Madig 2023 competition

 ## Target Device
 - ✅ Mobile Phone
-- ❌ Desktop
-- ❌ Tablet

 ## License
 Licensed under the [MIT License](./LICENSE).